egmontr/EgiGeoZoneBT/README.md

 This is the source code for **EgiGeoZoneBT** in its last published version 1.2.9.

 I have developed this app as a hobby and therefore ask for leniency regarding the code.
-I'm not a pure Android developer.
+I'm not an expert in Android.

 I will not continue this App as I am tired of incorporating the Google changes from version to version in the app!